ddustin/lightning-rfc/07-routing-gossip.md

 The receiving node:
    - SHOULD compare the `sketch` and `raw` fields to selectively query gossip messages.
-   - SHOULD request all recent gossip if the sketch does not decode.
+   - SHOULD request all recent gossip if `sketch` does not decode.

 ## Rebroadcasting